vince-lam/vince-lam.github.io/_posts/2023-10-30-ml-tips-for-tabular-data.md

 1. **[Amex Credit Fault Prediction](https://www.kaggle.com/competitions/amex-default-prediction/overview)** (the most popular ML competition of 2022 with 5,000 teams entered, likely due to the growing scarcity of tabular Kaggle competitions and the $100k prize pool)
 2. **[AMP Parkinson's Disease Progression Prediction](https://www.kaggle.com/competitions/amp-parkinsons-disease-progression-prediction/overview)**

 In **Amex Credit Fraud Prediction competition**, the [2nd place solution team used a brute force feature engineering approach](https://www.kaggle.com/competitions/amex-default-prediction/discussion/347637).
-Where they created thousands of features, such as aggregations, differences, ratio,lags, and normalisation, based on the original 190 features.
+Where they created thousands of features, such as aggregations, differences, ratio, lags, and normalisation, based on the original 190 features.
 Then the team applied extensive feature selection techniques: (1) removal of **zero importance** features, (2) **stepped hierarchical permutation importance**, (3) **stepped permutation importance**, (4) **forward feature selection**, and (5) **time-series cross-validation**, to obtain the final subset of 2,500 features.

 For the **Parkinson's Disease Progression Prediction** competition, the [4th place solution team](https://www.kaggle.com/competitions/amp-parkinsons-disease-progression-prediction/discussion/411398) realised that the **curse of dimensionality** applied to this dataset - as there were 1,195 features for proteins and peptides for only 248 patients in the training set, across 17 patient visit dates.
 This dataset had sufficient train data to train only 25 features.
 As a result, they focused on creating features based on the patient visit dates, rather than the protein/peptide features which were the main focus of the competition.
 The top 18 teams noticed that features based on patient visit dates had the best predictive ability.